hikarine3/docker-bedrock-wordpress/README.md

 Plugins

-https://wpackagist.org/ ( Package must be reflected to https://wpackagist.org/ , which has some time lag)
+https://wpackagist.org/ ( Package must be reflected to https://wpackagist.org/ , which has some timelag)

 Themes